V4Fire/Core/src/core/perf/README.md

 # core/perf

-This module provides the API to send performance metrics.
+This module provides API to send performance metrics.

 ## Overview

-Perf module is the factory for different measurers (or metrics).
+Perf module is a factory for different measures (or metrics).

 There are two ways to use this module: with a custom configuration or default one.

 ### Default configuration

-Object `perf` is performance metrics factory that is configured using runtime config `src/config`.
-The `perf` field of the config defines performance settings.
+Object `perf` is a performance metrics factory configured using the runtime config from `src/config`.
+The `perf` config field of the config defines performance settings.

 ```js
 import { perf } from 'core/perf';